Set a budget

-A residential tenancy agreement is a legal binding written contract between you, as a tenant or resident and a property landlord, is also commonly called a lease.
+A residential tenancy agreement is a legally binding written contract between you, as a tenant or resident, and a property landlord, is also commonly called a lease.
 This document should be given to the tenant before paying any money or being committed to the tenancy.
 Make sure you read it carefully and ask any questions.

 What is a bond?

 A bond is a separate payment to rent, it is money that acts as security for the landlord or owner in case you don't meet the terms of your lease agreement.
 At the end of your agreement if the property is in need of cleaning or repairs or if items need to be replaced the landlord or owner may claim some or all of the bond.
 As the bond is a separate payment to the rent you cannot use any part of the bond as rent – so, when you are moving out, you cannot ask the landlord to keep your bond as final rent payment.